 How to stay on top of your game?

-Now that you have all those tips you probably know that using them once or twice won’t change much.
+Now that you have all those tips, you probably know that using them once or twice won’t change much.
 You need to START USING them – and only that will FORM A HABIT.
-Then and only then will you be able to improve your productivity and relieve some of that stress.
+Then and only then will you be able to improve your productivity, move closer to accomplishing your goals, and relieve some of that stress.
 But that’s not everything.
 Our brains are getting bored easily.
-We need to refresh our knowledge, our skills, otherwise, the same old schemes will bore us and eventually we might fall off the wagon.
+We need to refresh our knowledge and our skills; otherwise, the same old schemes will bore us, and eventually, we might fall off the wagon.
 The best way to do this – to keep that brain of ours interested – is:

-Speaking of staying inspired – there’s this person – Tim Urban – you may wanna see his TED talk:)
+Speaking of inspiration – there’s this person – Tim Urban – you may want to see his TED talk:)

 Do you procrastinate?
 Do you want to address that?